Vini2/phables/docs/comparison.md

 checkv end_to_end all_sequences.fasta checkv_result
 ```

 Now you can compare and visualise the quality of the resolved genomes and their constituent unitigs.
-I have used Python in the following example.
+The following example code shows how to visualise the results using Python.

 ## Importing Python packages